 Step 1: Mini-Lesson on Sentences, Fragments, and Run-ons

 Begin by explaining that complete sentences can be short or long, but they must have two basic parts, a subject and a predicate.
 The subject tells who or what the sentence is about, and the predicate is the action part of the sentence, or the part that tells what the subject is doing.
 If it’s missing one of those parts, it’s a fragment.
 If it has a whole string of sentences that run on and on without proper punctuation, it’s a run-on sentence.

 Next display a series of phrases or sentences and ask your students to decide if each on is a fragment, a complete sentence, or a run-on.
 Try these:

-After your students can distinguish between fragments, run-ons, and complete sentences, it’s time for them to practice their sentence-writing skills by learning how to revise and expand basic sentences.
+After your students can distinguish between fragments, run-ons, and complete sentences, it’s time for them to practice their sentence-writing skills by learning how to revise and expand kernel sentences.
 This activity should be modeled in a whole group or guided literacy group first, and older children can do the activity later in cooperative learning teams.
-To start the activity, you need a set of task cards with basic sentences that lack detail.
+To start the activity, you need a set of task cards with kernel sentences that lack detail.
 I used an example from the Fall Sentences to Expand freebie for this lesson, but you can use task cards from any of the seasonal freebies below.

 Whole Class Modeling: